 Parents are normally the most important resource for young people.
 If they are able to listen to and support their child in a safe environment, parents can provide the best support available.
 There are many sources of advice and support for parents dealing with young peoples mental health problems (e.g. familylives.org).

-Sometimes doctors can prescribe medication to help with metal health problems but increasingly there are a wide range of counselling services available to young people through both public and private channels.
-It is very common for these services to be provided via the school/college system or not for profit organisations such as ARC.
+Sometimes doctors can prescribe medication to help with mental health problems but increasingly there is a wide range of counselling services available to young people through both public and private channels.
+It is very common for these services to be provided via the school/college system or not-for-profit organisations such as ARC.

-Young people can also see a counsellor privately but it is important to check that the counsellor has a qualification or experience in working with young people you should only see a counsellor who is a member of a professional body like The British Association of Counselling and Psychotherapy that way you can ensure they have been approved to work with young people and offer the appropriate confidential service.
+Young people can also see a counsellor privately but it is important to check that the counsellor has a qualification or experience in working with young people.
+You should only see a counsellor who is a member of a professional body like The British Association of Counselling and Psychotherapy and that way you can ensure they have been approved to work with young people and offer the appropriate confidential service.

-Counsellors who work with young people are able to distinguish between the varied difficulties that young people face, such as the impact of physical changes eg puberty, coping with relationship issues including those caused by increasing social media pressure and adapting to life changes for example the transition from school to college or university, they are also able to identify when problems are signs of something more severe, an underlying depression for example.
+Counsellors who work with young people are able to distinguish between the varied difficulties that young people face, such as the impact of physical changes e.g. puberty, coping with relationship issues including those caused by increasing social media pressure and adapting to life changes, for example, the transition from school to college or university.
+They are also able to identify when problems are signs of something more severe, such as an underlying depression for example.
 They aim to provide a safe and confidential environment in which young people can explore their problems and develop effective coping skills.

-Finally it is important to recognise that experiencing mental health problems is very common it is widely accepted that 1 in 4 people will experience a diagnosable mental health problem each year (NHS Statistics 2007) and that sometimes the consequences of these mental health problems can be very serious, there is currently a great deal of concern about the increased suicide rates for young men in the UK (NHS Statistis 2016) So taking young peoples mental health seriously is very important.
+Finally it is important to recognise that experiencing mental health problems is very common and it is widely accepted that 1 in 4 people will experience a diagnosable mental health problem each year (NHS Statistics 2007) and that sometimes the consequences of these mental health problems can be very serious.
+There is currently a great deal of concern about the increased suicide rates for young men in the UK (NHS Statistics 2016), so taking mental health seriously is very important.